chanzuckerberg/cryoet-data-portal/docs/intro_cryoet.md

 <figure>
   <img src="_static/img/schematics_vitrification.png"
-    alt="Schematic and electron microscopy images showing how vitrification preserves specimens in their native state and fine structural details." width="50%"
+    alt="Schematic and electron microscopy images showing how vitrification preserves specimens in their native state and fine structural details." width="75%"
   >
-  <figcaption>Schematic showcasing how vitrification keeps cells in their
+  <figcaption style="width:75%;">Schematic showcasing how vitrification keeps cells in their
   hydrated, near-native state (top panel) and electron microscope (EM) images of the Golgi apparatus (bottom panel) from a chemically fixed cell (A) versus a CryoET reconstruction (B).
 Note that crystalline ice formation damages cell